Ensono/amido.github.io/docs/workloads/common/backend/java/architecture/maven_modules_java.md

 ---

-In order to reduce code duplication, make maintenance easier and allow better customisation control, the Stacks Workloads use the following internal dependencies:
+In order to reduce code duplication, make maintenance easier and allow better customisation control, the Ensono Stacks Workloads use the following internal dependencies:

 ## Common Modules